 What Is a Forward Contract?

-A forward contract is a private agreement between two parties giving the buyer an obligation to sell an ) at a set price at a future point in time.to purchase an (and the seller an
+A forward contract is a private agreement between two parties that simultaneously obligates the buyer to purchase an asset and the seller to sell the asset at a set price at a future point in time.

 Forward Contract Example